bruteForceBilly/hyf-m1-hw-automation/index.md

 	    font-size: 16px;
     }

 See how you only need to update your code in one place now if you want to change the font?
-The win of writing your code more DRY is that its easier to understand, maintain and develop.
+The win of writing your code more DRY is that it's easier to understand, maintain and develop.

 #### Resources
 You can learn more about DRY here: